-Valencell recently completed testing of 10 different optical heart rate monitors for wrists and arms that included sport watches, smart watches, fitness bands and Valencell reference designs.
-The full report continues below and you can also download the report here.
+Valencell recently completed testing of 10 different optical heart rate monitors for wrists and arms that included sport watches, smartwatches, fitness bands, and Valencell reference designs.
+The full report continues below and you can also download the full report here to share with your team.

 PERFORMANCE OF LEADING OPTICAL HEART RATE MONITORS DURING INTERVAL EXERCISE CONDITIONS